 Many businesses seek investors to help with the initial startup phase of their business or when they are trying to scale their business to the next level.
 To assess the risk of a potential investment, investors rightfully want to know absolutely everything about your business.
 Of course, sharing everything about your business places you in a very vulnerable position given that there is no guarantee that the investor will ultimately decide to make the investment.
 To prevent the potential investor from misusing the information, it is in your best interest to have them sign a nondisclosure agreement.

 Like investors, prospective business partners will want access to all of your company's records and other private information, in order to make an educated decision on whether or not to become your business partner.
 There is no guarantee that your prospective partners will become your actual partners.
 To avoid all of your company's key information being disclosed to third parties, do yourself and your company a favor and make sure you have a nondisclosure agreement.

 About the Author

 Amanda N. Jelks is licensed to practice law in Tennessee and Georgia.
 Her firm, Jelks Law PLLC, focuses primarily on legal issues that affect businesses and estates.
 Jelks Law was selected as the 2018 Emerging Business of the Year by the Urban League of Chattanooga.
-Amanda has bene chosen as a Rising Star by Super Lawyers® for the last three years in a row.
+Amanda has been chosen as a Rising Star by Super Lawyers® for the last three years in a row.
 This award is given to less than 2.5% of attorneys in the mid-south who are under the age of 40 or have been practicing less than 10 years.
 Schedule a time to speak with Amanda today.